GrantExec, a Euna Solutions® company

 Tribal Colleges and Universities Program

-This program provides funding to strengthen STEM education and research at Tribal Colleges and Universities, as well as Alaska Native-serving and Native Hawaiian-serving institutions, to enhance opportunities for Native students.
+This program provides funding to federally recognized Tribal Colleges and Universities, Alaska Native-serving institutions, and Native Hawaiian-serving institutions to improve STEM education, research capacity, and community outreach.

 $5,000,000